-The live date for this webinar has passed, the recording will be available shortly for members.
+The live date for this webinar has passed, the recording is available for members below.

 This webinar will review the basics of mycotoxins and their increasing relevance to environmental health.
 This includes structure, function, cellular toxicity, association with illness, detoxification mechanisms and clinical and environmental testing.
 The webinar will conclude with a case study of a family whose home was found to be the source of toxic mold and mycotoxins associated with numerous health issues.